 Malhotra [Malhotra 80] in studying dialogue between people attempting to solve real world problems found that it consisted of the translation of design goals into functional requirements that candidate designs must meet and the generation of designs to meet the requirements.
-He concluded that the dialogues were more complex, in reality, often involving implied requirements, examination of partially proposed designs to test violation of some unstated goal, substitution of a design solution with a better one, and the combination of design components into a solution.
-Much of this process was implicit and unstated5.
+He concluded that the dialogues were more complex than they appeared on the surface; they often consisted of implied requirements, the examination of partially proposed design elements to test for violation of some unstated goal, the substitution possible design solutions for the original one, and the combination of design components into a solution.
+Much of this process was implicit and unstated.

-4For example, part of the solution for an interactive system may be a set of data elements arranged in screen formats which are then invoked in different sequences under particular conditions.
+&lt;sup>4For example, part of the solution for an interactive system may be a set of data elements arranged in screen formats which are then invoked in different sequences under particular conditions.